hersle/COMBO.jl/README.md

 julia --project=.
 Milestone3.jl # produce output for perturbations julia --project=.
 Milestone4.jl # produce output for matter and CMB power spectra julia --project=.
-MilestoneA.jl # produce output for supernova parameter fits
+MilestoneA.jl # produce output for supernova parameter fits julia --project=.
+MilestoneB.jl # benchmark each component of the program
 ```

 Julia is a precompiled language,